 Electric guitars are really fun to play.
 Especially kids who are a lot into rock n roll and alternative music will adore that type of guitar for sure.
 Nevertheless, there are a few things to consider when getting one.
-In the following we’ll tell what’s the right age to introduce a child to an electric guitar and if it’s really a good alternative to acoustics.
+In the following we’ll tell you what’s the right age to introduce a child to an electric guitar and if it’s really a good alternative to acosutic guitar for kids.
 Last but not least, we’ll recommend you some good electrics for kids in different sizes.

 The right age for an electric guitar